awslabs/dynamodb-cross-region-library/README.md

 		```
 			./build-with-docker.sh
 		```
+		* if you want to push this to your own docker repo for use on non local machines you will have to tag the image generated and push to a repo you control *

 2. This produces the target jar in the target/ directory, to start the replication process:
 	* with Java